Brock-Gibson/Pizza-Now/Document.md

 ### Who did what?

-- Brock Gibson: Most of the front end functionality (Firing off the request, filling the list, basic page layout)
+- Brock Gibson: Most of the front end functionality (Firing off the request, filling the list, basic page layout, also typed this document)
 - Jordan Liebman: Most of the backend (handling the request and setting up the proper json reponse)
 - Adam Oakes: Navigation through the pages using react router
 - Ali Shahmoradi: Boostrap Master (styling and making everything look pretty.
 Everyone loves a good looking and functional application)